 Two-way texting improves crisis care coordination

 Not only do those in crisis contact HealthSource clinics via phone, but also law enforcement and medical professionals who must coordinate care for patients in distress.
-When the call center is busy, both police officers and nurses can be waiting on hold to reach the center.
+When the call center is busy, both police officers and nurses can be waiting on hold to reach the center and get a response.
 This slows down access to crisis intervention and takes up time that nurses and police offers could use to offer vital services elsewhere.

 To solve for this downside with phone calling, HealthSource has expanded asynchronous messaging through secure two-way texting for use with these care coordinators.
-Now, coordinators can text HealthSource clinics directly to get in touch more quickly and streamline the crisis care continuum.
+Synchronous messaging only allows for one chat per person at a time while asynchronous messaging allows for multiple conversations at a time.
+Now, coordinators can text or message HealthSource clinics directly to get in touch more quickly and streamline the crisis care continuum without having to wait on a message queue.
 Responding to those allies by text means counselors at HealthSource clinics can be helping people in crisis at the same time, instead of working through calls on a first-in basis.

 The Patient Conversation!